 Lost your pet? click here to view animals recently found within the county border or if you have found a pet, you can notify us by submitting a lost and found pet form.
 The shelter houses many different pets.
 To find out more about the animals available at the shelter, visit our Facebook page.

 One of our proven successful strategies is the Free Rabies Drive-Through Clinic.
-Conducted 4 times annually Animal Control has averaged nearly 5000 free rabies vaccines given annually.
+Conducted 4 times per fiscal year Animal Control has averaged nearly 5000 free rabies vaccines given annually.

 New Shelter Hours: